Daily High to Daily Low: Is It Safe to Buy Sesen Bio Inc. (SESN)?

-Sesen Bio Inc. (NASDAQ:SESN) went down by -5.31% from its latest closing price compared to the recent 1-year high of $6.04.
-The company’s stock price has collected -10.07% of loss in the last five trading sessions.
-Press Release reported 5 hours ago that Sesen Deadline Alert
+Sesen Bio Inc. (NASDAQ:SESN) went up by 0.80% from its latest closing price compared to the recent 1-year high of $6.04.
+The company’s stock price has collected 0.03% of gains in the last five trading sessions.
+Press Release reported 6 hours ago that Sesen Deadline Alert

 Is It Worth Investing in Sesen Bio Inc. (NASDAQ :SESN) Right Now?